Skip to main content

 ‘Managing our steep country, which is really susceptible to being washed [is a priority].
 We’ve really got to maintain our ground cover.
 Ground cover is key.
 You can see with the recovery, how much quicker it comes back by maintaining that.’ – Anthony Nicholls

-Anthony and Bec Nicholls have four blocks close to Gundagai in the Upper Slopes region of the Riverina where they run 1000 crossbred ewes and around 180 angus cattle.
+Anthony and Bec Nicholls have four blocks close to Gundagai in the Upper Slopes region of the Riverina where they run 1,000 crossbred ewes and around 180 angus cattle.
 The Nicholls took over three different sites from Anthony’s parents in 2013, and went on to purchase another block in 2018.
 Growing up on the farm, Anthony remembers living through dry times.
-He also recalls life as a jackaroo, with memories of having to ‘lock up stock in big mobs and feeding sheep through hotwires.’
+He also recalls life as a jackaroo, with memories of having to ‘lock up stock in big mobs and feeding sheep through hotwires.’.

-Before taking over the farm, Anthony worked in stockyard design, and managed a large cattle herd near Holbrook, helping to implement an artificial breeding program.
+Before taking over the farm, Anthony worked in stockyard design and managed a large cattle herd near Holbrook, helping to implement an artificial insemination breeding program.
 Bec owns a homewares store in Gundagai and lends a hand on the farm during the busy periods, but most of her time is tied up running her business and raising their three young children.
-Since taking over management, Anthony and Bec have been on a ‘steep learning curve,’ particularly after the very dry years of 2018 and 2019, when they made certain decisions they later came to regret.
+Since taking over management, Anthony and Bec have been on a ‘steep learning curve,’ particularly after the very dry years of 2018 and 2019 when they made certain decisions they later came to regret.
 This experience became a source of motivation.
 Anthony and Bec realised they needed to make some big changes in order to prepare for the future and to ensure they have as many options available to them when the next drought comes.

 Over the last few years, they have gained new knowledge and participated in farmer-to-farmer learning opportunities.
-They have also tried several new practices, including supporting the re-introduction of native plants and pastures, promoting permanent ground cover, putting lime on paddocks to address soil acidity, and enhancing their dams.
-Their land has been ‘rejuvenating’ with more water in the landscape over the past three years, and it has responded to the many changes that the Nicholls are making to their management.
+They have also tried several new practices, including supporting the re-introduction of native plants and pastures, promoting permanent ground cover, putting lime on paddocks to address soil acidity and enhancing their dams.
+Their land has been ‘rejuvenating’ with more water in the landscape over the past three years, and it has responded to the many changes that the Nichollses are making to their management.

 Image 1.
 Anthony Nicholls on the family property.
 Source: Grow Love Project.